ponkamrakesh/Prompt_Generator/README.md

-# Prompt_Generator
+# Multi-Style Content Generator
-# Prompt Alchemist (Prompt Generator)

-Prompt Alchemist is a FastAPI web app that transforms one rough input into multiple high-quality writing variations (up to 3 at a time) using the Groq Chat Completions API.
+Multi-Style Content Generator is a FastAPI web app that transforms one rough input into multiple high-quality writing variations (up to 3 at a time) using the Groq Chat Completions API.

 It is designed for deployment on **Vercel** and includes a modern Jinja2 frontend with style selection, advanced persona input, and copy-to-clipboard result cards.